davidsmiles/youverify-task/README.md

 ## How To Run

 Ensure you have docker and docker-compose
-Use the [docker-compose](https://docs.docker.com/compose/install/) to run
+Use the [docker-compose](https://docs.docker.com/compose/install/) to run.

 ```bash
 docker-compose up --build --detach